OuyangWenyu/hydromodel/README.md

 You will see the results in the `example` directory.

-## Why does hydro-model-xaj exist
+## Why does hydromodel exist

 When we want to learn about the rainfall-runoff process and make forecasts for floods, etc. We often use classic hydrological models such as XAJ as a baseline because it is trusted by many engineers and researchers.
 However, after searching the website very few repositories could be found.
 One day I happened to start learning Python, so I decided to implement the model with Python.
-Previous commits for hydro-model-xaj have some errors, but now at least one executable version is provided.
+Previous commits for hydromodel have some errors, but now at least one executable version is provided.

 Actually open-source science has brought a great impact on hydrological modeling.
 For example, SWAT and VIC are very popular now as they are public with great performance and readable documents; as more and more people use them, they become more stable and powerful.
 XAJ is a nice model used by many engineers for practical production.
 We need to inherit and develop it.
-I think hydro-model-xaj is a good start.
+I think hydromodel is a good start.

 ## What are the main features